Cocker Spaniel

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Cocker Spaniels have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and cataracts.
+Cocker Spaniels sit in the medium-size category, shed at a moderate level, and carry documented risk for ear infections and cataracts — those three factors drive most of the daily-care decisions.

 What to Expect